All Episodes

 For what?

-Talk to girls.
+Talk to girls?

-Bro, what the team?
+Bro, what the?

 What are you doing, lady?

-Yo, what the fuck?
+What the fuck?

 Yo, that lawyer objected so fast.

-My uh, she's trying to, you know, embarrass our fucking uh witness that lawyer said objection fast as hell, man.
+That lawyer said objection fast as hell, man.

 And nobody was paying any rent in that house except for the defendant.

-You remember who was in which car?
+Do you remember who was in which car?

-All the way there, yes.
+On the way there, yes.

-Can you remember who was on each car on the way back?
+Do you remember who was on each car on the way back?

 Yes.